Keep up to date with the latest information

 - ST0403 – Vehicle damage panel technician

-The Skills England Requirements and guidance for apprenticeship assessment - GOV.UK. has also been published.
+The Skills England Requirements and guidance for apprenticeship assessment has also been published.
 However, Skills England have stated this is 'indicative only' and the final version will be published only when Ofqual and Office for Students (OfS) have confirmed any changes to their regulation of apprenticeships, which is expected in Spring 2026.

 The IMI is currently reviewing the details of the announcement and assessing the potential implications for standards, assessment, and delivery.
 We are engaging with relevant stakeholders and will provide further guidance and updates to centres as more information becomes available.